-Emerging Minds. www.emergingminds.com.au
+Emerging Minds.

+www.emergingminds.com.au

-Based on the KIT MENU originally co-designed and produced by the Northern Psychiatric Unit, Northern Area Mental Health Service, Victoria and the Children of Parents with Mental liness (COPMI) national initiative (2011).
-The content and design was revised in 2019 by the Emerging Minds: National Workforce Centre for Child Mental Health.
-The National Workforce Centre for Child Mental Health is funded by the Australian Government Department of Health under the National Support for Child and Youth Mental Health Program.
-Residential Version - KIT Menu 2019
+Based on the KIT McNJ originally co-designed and produced by the Northern Psychiatric Unit, Northern Area Mental Health Service, Victoria and the Children of Parents with Mental Illensic (CPM) national initiative (2011).
+The content and design was redused in 2019 by the Emerging Minds: National Workforce Centre for Child whental Health The National Workforce Centre for Child whental Health The National Workforce Centre for Child whental Health The National Workforce Centre for Child and Youth Mental Health Priogram.
+Inapatient Version - KIT Menu 2019 in Child and Volum Mental Health Priogram.

-Keeping in Touch Alcohol and Other Drugs Residential Guide
+Keeping in Touch Mental Health Inpatient Guide